What is Root Cause Analysis?

 Step 4: Identify the root cause

-Thanks to the cause and effect graph, you can now select the top couple of reasons and conduct a 5 Whys exercise on them, easily and methodically reaching the heart of the problem.
-This allows for a true understanding of the nature of the difficulty, the lack of which is very often the reason the issue exists in the first place!
+Thanks to the cause and effect graph, you can now select the top couple of reasons and conduct a 5 Whys exercise on them, methodically reaching the heart of the problem.
+It allows for a deep understanding of the nature of the difficulty, the lack of which is very often the reason the issue exists in the first place!

 Step 5: Implement a solution

-Having access to a complete analysis of the problem, you can design a solution and follow its implementation.
-You will need to choose a method of solving the difficulty, which will have the least impact on the ongoing production, will maintain a way to measure its success, and will carry the smallest amount of new risk with it.
+With access to your complete analysis of the problem, you can design a solution and follow its implementation.
+You will need to choose a method of solving the difficulty which will have as little impact on the ongoing production as possible.
+It will also need to offer a way to measure its success and introduce the smallest amount of new risk.

 RCA - not only for solving problems!

-Root cause analysis is an exercise useful not only when dealing with problems.
-Often, an issue will be presented as a business improvement opportunity, and an RCA can certainly be conducted to help identify the key possible areas of change.
+Root cause analysis is a convenient exercise not only when dealing with problems.
+Often, an issue will present as a business improvement opportunity, and an RCA can certainly help identify the key possible areas of change.